Plan your outgoing exchange studies

 Make sure you are eligible

-- At the time of application, and the semester before your planned exchange, are a registered full-time student at the Faculty of Science, Lund University, or have been granted approved leave from studies.
+- At the time of application, and in the semester preceding your planned exchange period, you must be an active student enrolled for full-time studies at the Faculty of Science or have been granted approved leave from your study programme.

-- Have no more than 15 credits of non-completed courses within your main field of study.
+- You must have no more than 15 credits left to complete in your main field of study.

 Choose the universities where you would like to study